tuftsceeo/Tufts_Create3_Examples/README.md

 In any file, if a piece of code is written inside [] brackets it means you should fill it out with your unique namespace/package name/workspace etc. Do not include the [] when you run the code.

-For example, if the namespace of my Create® 3 robot is JonSow.
+For example, if the namespace of my Create® 3 robot is JonSnow.
 Then I would want to modify the code accordingly.
 ```
 ros2 topic echo /[Namespace]/battery_state
 ```